University of Michigan School of Dentistry

 - Program requires passage of Part I NBDE to be considered for admission

-- Official National Board Dental Examination scores will be requested by the program when offer of admission is made.
+- Official NBDE scores will be requested by the program when offer of admission is made.
 At that time, please submit official NBDE Part I scores to the school (not to ADEA CAAPID).

-- Program prefers one Letter of Evaluation to come from dean of the dental school from which the applicant graduated
+- Program requires one Letter of Evaluation to come from dean of the dental school from which the applicant graduated (on letterhead and with signature)

 Transcripts and Evaluations